Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 Not Required

-South Carolina does not require state-level drone registration.
-Federal FAA registration is required for drones over 0.55 lbs (250g).
+South Carolina does not require separate state-level drone registration.
+FAA registration is required for any drone over 250 grams ($5 for 3 years).

 6